PhD Program

 RESEARCH AREAS

-(A) Biophysics and Computational Biology: Protein crystallography, NMR based structural biology, and single particle cryoEM; Bioinformatics and computational biology; Physics of biological systems and computational Modeling of biomolecules; Dynamics of cytoskeletal filaments and chromatin remodelling; Physical properties of the extracellular matrix; Protein folding/misfolding, aggregation and neurodegeneration; Timeresolved techniques; Cellular Biophysics, cellular biophysics in microfluidic systems.
+(A) Biophysics and Computational Biology: Protein crystallography, NMR-based structural biology, and single particle cryo-EM, cryo-ET; Bioinformatics and computational biology; Physics of biological systems and computational Modeling of biomolecules; Dynamics of cytoskeletal filaments and chromatin remodeling; Physical properties of the extracellular matrix; Protein folding/misfolding, aggregation and neurodegeneration; Time-resolved techniques; Cellular Biophysics, cellular biophysics in microfluidic systems.

-(C) Microbial Biology: Fungi, viral assemblies, bacterial Pathogenesis, hostpathogen Interactions, molecular parasitology.
+(C) Microbial Biology: Biology of model and pathogenic fungi, viral assemblies, bacterial pathogenesis, host-pathogen interactions, molecular parasitology.

 (E) Immunology: Tumor Immunology; Cancer biomarker.